reogac/phorg/README.md

 # phorg - a simple photo organizer

 Phorg is a simple command line tool for organizing your photos into year/month folders.
+First it reads exif metadata to find photo taken time.
+If the information is not available, it try to search in file name (onedrive, dropbox camera upload apps normally have the photo taken time in file names).
+If neither methods work, it can optionally take the file created time.

+Photos/videos with known taken time are put in year/month folders.
+Month names can be defined from inputs.

 #Installation
 Phorg uses PIL for reading photo exif tags.
-It also needs pyprind to display copying progression.
+It also needs pyprind to display copying progression. pyprind in turn need psutil

+   sudo pip install PIL
+   sudo pip install psutil
+   sudo pip install pyprind

 #Usage